 You should select a plastic surgeon who is board-certified, this means that they have undergone extensive training in cosmetic and reconstructive surgeries of the breast.
 Surgeons who specialize in breast procedures will be better prepared to handle breast asymmetry, defects, or any surgery complications, unlike other surgeons who may not have had that training or experience.

 Breast Augmentation Little Rock

 Choosing an experienced plastic surgeon is crucial — you don’t want just any plastic surgeon to perform your breast augmentation procedure.
-Dr. Bauer is board-certified, specializes in breast procedures, and has the expertise needed to give you the natural and long-lasting results you’re looking for!
+Dr. Bauer and Dr. Young are board-certified and specialize in breast procedures.
+They have the expertise needed to give you the natural and long-lasting results you’re looking for!